St Bride's Church, Glasgow: Hyndland Road

 Due to a subsequent falling-out with Fleming, who owned the land on which the church stood, it became necessary for the congregation to move.
 In 1899, a site on the Hyndland estate at Hanover Terrace (now Kingsborough Gardens) and Hyndland Road was selected, and the church building transported there.
 The spire was temporarily removed from the building to prevent damage to telephone wires, and a timber frame slid under the building, while soaped wooden runners were placed in front of it leading to the road.
 The frame carrying the church was then dragged by a traction engine over the runners and into the road.
 Wheels were attached to the frame allowing it to be pulled the half-mile route to its new home in just one hour.
 The church was open for business the next morning: a Sunday.

 In 1899, having established a permanent location, St Bride's was promoted to being an 'incumbency', entitling it to have a Rector, to which post Theodore Younghughes was appointed.
 A permanent church building was required, and the noted ecclesiastical architect, George Frederick Bodley, was commissioned to draw up plans.
-His recent work had included St Salvador's Church in Dundee, the Chapel at Queens' College, Cambridge, and St Mary's Church in Eccleston, Cheshire, which bears a strong resemblance to St Bride's.
+His recent work had included St Salvador's Church in Dundee (his only other building in Scotland), the Chapel at Queens' College, Cambridge, and St Mary's Church in Eccleston, Cheshire, which bears a strong resemblance to St Bride's.
 Through the generous aid of a wealthy benefactress, Sarah Mackie, husband of James Logan Mackie of Mackie and Co., creator of White Horse whisky, progress on the building was swift; the foundation stone of the chancel was laid on 9 May 1903, and the chancel dedicated upon its completion on 30 April 1904; the foundation stone of the nave was then laid on 5 May 1906, with dedication on 25 May 1907.
 However, Mrs Mackie suffered a fatal heart attack shortly after, and work on the building ceased.
 In 1910, the Revd Younghughes resigned as rector, and Revd Edward Reid was appointed in his place.